8 Month Kinder Morgan Project

 The Utility Inspector performs the quality control (QC) function over the contractor’s work as a part of the Company’s quality assurance program and is responsible for the completion of all activities in his area of assignment in accordance with the appropriate Company specifications and the approved for construction drawings.
 The areas of inspection will include, but are not limited to, the following:

 The inspector works under the direction of the Chief Inspector and may be assigned additional responsibilities as required.
 The inspector acts as representatives of the Company and is expected to establish a professional business relationship with contractors, suppliers, vendors, other stakeholders and Company personnel.
-The inspector is required to act in ethical manner and should be aware of Company policies regarding work ethics, including but not limited to gifts, entertainment, trips, etc. offered by contractors, vendors, suppliers, or other stakeholders.
+The inspector is required to act in an ethical manner and should be aware of Company policies regarding work ethics, including but not limited to gifts, entertainment, trips, etc. offered by contractors, vendors, suppliers, or other stakeholders.
 The inspector provides quality assurance through inspection of work and materials for conformance to requirements.
 The inspector is to respect the role of the contractor as an independent contractor which allows for the contractor to select the means, methods and manner to perform the work.
 The inspector does not direct or supervise the contractor’s work.
 The inspector is empowered with Stop Work Authority and is expected to shut down any unsafe work.
 The inspector is to complete required documentation (i.e. reports and log books) in a timely, concise and accurate manner.
 The inspector receives frequent instruction and direction from his superior and the work of the inspector is checked on a frequent basis by the Chief Inspector or delegate.
 The inspector is not to inspect work he is not qualified to inspect.

 Planning and organization activities including but not limited to: